waimea-pahyde/200DTD-firewood-customer-tracker/docs/2-sprint-2-mvp.md

 ### Changes / Improvements

+The end user feedback was:

-I decided it would be more efficiant to order the customers by their name alphabetically, rather than by how long they've been in the database.
+> It would be more efficiant if the website displayed the names in alphabetical order.

 ![List of customer names on the website](screenshots/CustomerNamesOnWebsite.png)